Remembering J.D. (Sandy) McClatchy

 The Joint Fellowship is a collaboration between two respected international non-profit organizations with the shared mission to support the creation of new work in the arts.
 Traveling from the intimate spaces and cross-disciplinary community at the Bogliasco Study Center to the lofty studios and well-equipped spaces at BAC will take Fellows on a natural progression in the development of their creative work.

 All applicants to the Bogliasco Foundation in the disciplines of Dance, Music, and Theater will be considered for this special Fellowship.
-We are now accepting applications for the Fall 2017 term.

 Remembering Walter Kaiser

 We are deeply sad to report the passing of our longtime friend and treasured colleague, Walter Kaiser, whose stewardship as a founding board member brought unparalleled excellence to our program.
 Walter was known as a great humanist and scholar of the Italian Renaissance.
 He is pictured here at Harvard University's Villa I Tatti, where he served as director from 1988 to 2002.
 Photo courtesy of Emma-Louise Ogilvy.